21 Best RV Campgrounds on the Beach | East Coast Guide

 2. Hampton Beach State Park

-The park includes 28 full hookup sites for RVs, a park store and two bathing huts.
-This is a no-frills, no trees campground.
-But, the location is awesome.
-Of the 28 total sites, 15 of them on the corner of the Hampton River, and the Atlantic Ocean with a fire pit behind each grassy site.
+The park includes 28 full hookup sites for RVs, a park store, and two bathing huts.
+This is a no-frills, no-trees campground.
+But the location is awesome.
+Of the 28 total sites, 15 of them are on the corner of the Hampton River and the Atlantic Ocean, with a fire pit behind each grassy site.
 The others are in a second row but still have river and ocean views as well.
-These sites need to be reserved early and can be done so 11 months in advance.
+These sites must be reserved early and can be done 11 months in advance.
 They go FAST.

 Massachusetts